-An applicant who does not meet the minimum requirements for regular admission may be accepted under the terms of conditional admission.
-Upon enrollment, a student accepted under conditional admission may take no more than 14 semester hours.
+An applicant who does not meet the minimum requirements for regular admission may be accepted after his/her application file is reviewed by the Admissions Committee.
+Committee members include a representative from the Academic Standards Committee and a member of the staff appointed by the Director of Admissions.
+Upon enrollment and under the terms of conditional admission, a student may take no more than 14 semester hours.
 These 14 hours must include Coker College 101 (CC101) and should include the student's first English composition course.